micmejia/bible-dump/AMPC/Revelation/Rev 22.md

 And behold, I am coming speedily.
-Blessed (happy and [^a]to be envied) is he who observes _and_ lays to heart _and_ keeps the truths of the prophecy (the predictions, consolations, and warnings) contained in this [little] book.
+Blessed (happy and to be envied) is he who observes _and_ lays to heart _and_ keeps the truths of the prophecy (the predictions, consolations, and warnings) contained in this [little] book.